opsone-ch/documentation/www/server/access.md

 ## SSH

-** Note: ** due to security reasons, we allow key based logins only.
+Warning: due to security reasons, we allow key based logins only

 Your server is accessible trough SSH by default.
 We allow only key based logins as non privileged user (no root Login).

+### Generic `devop` user

+On all servers, a user named `devop` is created by default.
+You can login as `devop` user to execute `puppet-agent`.
+Additionaly, this user belongs to the `adm` group which enables you access to all system log files in `/var/log/`.

+### Key Handling

 You can add global keys to your server like this:

 ```
 ssh::keys: